St Bartholomew's Hospital: Buildings

 Barts is the oldest hospital in Britain still providing medical services which occupies the site it was originally built on, and has an important current role as well as a long history and architecturally important buildings.
 The Henry VIII entrance to the hospital continues to be the main public entrance and features a statue of Henry VIII above the gate.

 Its main square was designed by James Gibbs in the 1730s.
 Of the four original blocks, three survived; they include the block containing the Great Hall and two flanking blocks that contained wards.
 The first wing to be built was the North Wing, in 1732, which includes the Great Hall and the canvas paintings by William Hogarth.
 The South Wing followed in 1740, the West in 1752 and finally the East Wing in 1769.
 In 1859, a fountain was placed at the square's centre with a small garden.

 St Bartholomew's Hospital has existed on the same site since its founding in the 12th century, surviving both the Great Fire of London and the Blitz.
-Its museum, which is open Tuesdays to Fridays every week, shows how medical care has developed over this time and explains the history of the hospital.
+Its museum shows how medical care has developed over this time and explains the history of the hospital.
 Part-way around the exhibition is a door which opens on to the hospital's official entrance hall.
 On the walls of the staircase are two canvases painted by William Hogarth, The Pool of Bethesda (1736) and The Good Samaritan (1737).
-They can only be seen at close quarters on Friday afternoons.
 Hogarth was so outraged by the news that the hospital was commissioning art from Italian painters that he insisted on painting the canvases without a fee, as a demonstration that English painting was equal to the task.
 The Pool of Bethesda is of particular medical interest, as it depicts a scene in which Christ cures the sick: display material on the first floor speculates in modern medical terms about the ailments from which Christ's patients in the painting are suffering.
-The canvases are to be restored in 2023, with a grant from the National Lottery Heritage Fund.
+The canvases were restored in the early 2020s, with a grant from the National Lottery Heritage Fund, and opened for public viewing in early Autumn 2025.